ljpatrick/marxpaint/docs/pt_br/README.txt

       --locale locale
       ---------------
-        Run Tux Paint in one of the support languages.
+        Run Marx Paint in one of the support languages.
 	See "Choosing a Different Language" below for the locale strings (e.g., "de_DE@euro" for German) to use.

 	(If your locale is already set, e.g. with the
-	"LANG" environment variable, this option is not necessary, since Tux Paint honors your environment's setting, if possible.)
+	"LANG" environment variable, this option is not necessary, since Marx Paint honors your environment's setting, if possible.)

   Command-Line Info.
 Options
   --------------------------
     The following options display some informative text on the screen.
-    Tux Paint doesn't actually start up and run afterwards, however.
+    Marx Paint doesn't actually start up and run afterwards, however.

       --version
       ---------
-        Display the version number and date of the copy of Tux Paint you are running.
+        Display the version number and date of the copy of Marx Paint you are running.

       --copying
       ---------
-        Show brief license information about copying Tux Paint.
+        Show brief license information about copying Marx Paint.

       --usage
       -------